ragnaryt/Deep-Learning-Quantization/README.md

 # Deep Learning Quantization
-## Board: Google Coral Dev Board

-## TensorFlow models on the Edge TPU
+## TensorFlow models on the Edge TPU (Google Coral Dev Board)
 ### Overview
 In order for the Edge TPU to provide high-speed neural network performance with a low-power cost, the Edge TPU supports a specific set of neural network operations and architectures.
 The Edge TPU is capable of executing deep feed-forward neural networks such as convolutional neural networks (CNN).
 It supports only TensorFlow Lite models that are fully 8-bit quantized and then compiled specifically for the Edge TPU.